reasn/getaura.io/readme.md

 * if you like it - spread the word!

 ## Technology
-* Aura is based on bluetooth LE.
+* Aura is based on Bluetooth LE.
 That is Bluetooth without the hassle
 * It creates a digital Aura around you
 * Aura needs no servers.
 You and only you control your data
 * Become invisible again with a click
 * Nobody can trace or monitor you without being within 100m range

+Made with 💚️ in Hamburg St. Pauli